 Unfortunately, the theater is in a dilapidated state.
 And does not really represent the state it would have been when 6000 odd people could sit here to be entertained.

 Temple of Dushara

-If it were intact, this would be the biggest structure or façade in Petra.
+If it were intact, this would be the biggest structure or façade in the heritage site.
 Unfortunately, what remains are absolute ruins.
 Archaeologists compare this to the temple of Artemis in Jerash or Temple of Hercules in Amman Citadel but only much larger than them.

 Most buildings got the name from their color or their shape.
 For example, a building with a color like silk was called Silk tomb.
 One with Corinthian pillars was called Corinthian.
 The one that looked like a palace was called Palace.
 But these names have no bearing on either the original names or the purpose of the building.